 A Notice to Appear tells you that the police are intending to charge you, but have not done so yet, and gives you a court date.
 The police need to file a charge with the court within 14 days of giving you the notice.
 Although, if they fail to do this, they can still file a charge at a later time.

 Within 21 days of the charge being filed, the police must give you a preliminary brief.
 A preliminary brief is a document that includes information about what you have been charged with, and a list of witnesses and other evidence that the police intend to rely on to prove the charges against you.
 It must also contain a signed statement by the police officer who charged you, outlining the facts of the case and what evidence and witnesses the police have to prove their case.
 The police officer must declare that this information is true and correct when signing the statement because you will depend on this information to get an idea of the case against you.

 If you are served with a Notice to Appear by the police, then you do not need to write to them seeking further information about the charges before your court date, because they are required by law to provide you with the preliminary brief.
-This process is governed by chapters 2 and 3 of the CP Act.
+This process is governed by Chapter 2 of the CP Act.

 This system is designed to make it easier for the police to give a clear picture of their case against you without having to prepare a full brief of evidence, and for you to access this information quickly.

 If the police have given you a preliminary brief within 21 days, you cannot ask for a full police brief until after you have had a summary case conference (see “Preliminary brief and summary case conference”).